Location Based

 AR.js offers A-Frame components to implement location-based AR.
 There are three variants of the components, detailed as below:

 • The new-location-based components.
+In most cases, these are recommended.
 These have been available since AR.js 3.4.0, incorporate various bug fixes, use simpler code, and provide a thin wrapper round the three.js API shown below.
 These are recommended for most uses, though do not support all the events of the older components due to a different internal implementation.
 Nonetheless they the components likely to see further development - the older variants are unlikely to see further work besides bug fixes.

 The components